jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Contact

-The contact feature can be found from the nav bar and allows both signed in users and annonymous users to contact the site admin.
+The contact feature can be found from the nav bar and allows both signed in users and anonymous users to contact the site admin.

 <details>
 <summary>Contact image</summary>